A Lightweight Protocol for Matchgate Fidelity Estimation: Beyond Matchgates: Benchmarking Clifford + MG + Clifford circuits

 \begin{itemize} \item[${2^*}.$] \textit{If the MGC is preceded by a Clifford circuit $V_1$ and succeeded by another Clifford circuit $V_2$, the Clifford monomials are converted into Pauli operators as:}

 \textit{The rest of the algorithm proceeds as before.} \end{itemize}

-Interestingly, $V_1 U V_2$ need not be a MGC or a Clifford unitary for the modification to work.
-However, in a more general case of MGCs intertwined by Clifford circuits of the form $W = V_1 U_1 V_2 U_2 \cdots U_k V_{k+1}$ the argument will not hold, unless it is possible to `commute out' the $V_i$'s to the left and right of the $U_i$'s.
+Interestingly, the full circuit $V_2 U V_1$ need not be an MGC or a Clifford unitary for the modification to work.
+However, in a more general case of MGCs intertwined by Clifford circuits of the form $W = V_{k+1} U_k \cdots U_2 V_2 U_1 V_1$ the argument will not hold, unless it is possible to `commute out' the $V_i$'s to the left and right of the $U_i$'s.